howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 }
 ```

 > **Note**: One of the major advantages of the code-first approach is that you don't have to worry about having your GraphQL types and your TypeScript types going out of sync.
-Since nexus is the source of truth that generates both, there is no risk of the two mismatching.
+Since Nexus is the source of truth that generates both, there is no risk of the two mismatching.

 ### Implementing the feed query